arvados/arvados_cwl_tester/README.md

 ## Execute the test

-Run in command line:
+Run following command in Command Line:

 ```bash
 $ pytest -k single_step
 ```

-Run multiple tests in parallel - it will execute your tests as separated processes on arvados and you will save time:
+Run multiple tests in parallel - it will execute your tests as separated processes on Arvados:

 ```bash
 $ pytest --workers 10 --tests-per-worker auto